Not enjoying the holidays lately? Ditch the stress and create a more meaningful holiday season with your family.

 Decide What is Important

 Think about what is really important to you about the holidays.
 Also, talk to your loved ones about it.
 Put those things on the top of your to-do list and make sure they come before the other things.

 Maybe your family normally has a holiday party but no one really has the time to host this year.
 Instead of stressing about it, go out somewhere together instead.
 Maybe there is a fun holiday event in your town you can all go to.
 Then no one has to worry about the cleanup, cooking, and all the other prep work.

 Gifts are a lot of fun and I love shopping for friends and family.
 However, most of us have far more than we need.
 And things aren’t what really matters, the people that love us and the memories we make are what matters.

 Consider giving the gift of experiences this year instead of so many physical gifts.
 This is better for the environment and more meaningful.
 The experiences don’t have to be expensive, many can even be free.

-My best friend and I used to skip giving each other gifts and instead would go eat and shop together after Christmas.
+My best friend and I used to skip giving each other gifts and instead would go to eat and shop together after Christmas.
 We’d use any money or gift cards we got for Christmas so we didn’t spend much money.
-It was a lot of fun to spend the time together and far more special than material things.
+It was a lot of fun to spend time together and far more special than material things.